brennenawana/run-swim-hike-nyc/README.md

 Welcome to RunSwimHikeNYC!
 This is a simple CLI Gem allowing you to discover all the places to Run, Swim or Hike in all five boroughs of NYC.
 All information is provided by and scraped from http://www.nycgovparks.org/

+Also check out my blog post about the making of this Gem at: http://the-widget.github.io/ruby/gem/cli/2016/02/29/building-a-cli-gem.html

 Enjoy, contribute and comment!

 ## Installation